peterbourgon/ff/README.md

 ff is a flags-first approach to configuration.

-The basic rationale is that that `myprogram -h` should reliably describe the complete configuration "surface area" of a program.
+The basic idea is that `myprogram -h` should always show the complete configuration "surface area" of a program.
 Therefore, every config parameter should be defined as a flag.
 This module provides a simple and robust way to define those flags, and to parse them from command-line arguments, environment variables, and/or a config file.

 Building a command-line application in the style of `kubectl` or `docker`?
 [Command](#command) provides a declarative approach that's simpler to write, and